MyMICDS/MyMICDS-v2/API Endpoints.md

 - `first-name` - What to change first name to. _(Optional, default will not change first name.)_
 - `last-name` - What to change last name to. _(Optional, default will not change last name.)_
 - `grad-year` - What to change graduation year to. _(Optional, default will not change graduation year.)_
+- `teacher` - Whether user is teacher.
+If set to any value besides false, user will be changed to teacher.
+This overrides graduation year. _(Optional, default will not change to teacher.)_

 ### Response
 - `error` - Null if success, string containing error if failure.